joeyquarters/joeyquarters.github.io/about.md

 permalink: /about/
 ---

-I am a Washington, D.C. based web developer for a small public relations firm.
-I primarily make websites using custom themes built on top of the WordPress CMS.
+I am a Washington, D.C. based frontend developer.
+Currently, I work on the product team at [The Atlantic](https://www.theatlantic.com).
+Previously, I was a full stack developer at a small public relations firm with a primary focus on custom WordPress websites.

 Outside of work, I enjoy creating/appreciating music, any physical activity, and exploring the great outdoors.